mikeybeck/bitbar-bitbucketPRs/README.md

 - [x] Display build status for PR (red & green colour coded - at the cost of speed.)
 - [x] Display number of approvals (also slows things down due to extra http call.)
-- [ ] Display number of comments
+- [x] Display number of comments
-- [ ] Make build status display / number of approvals optional
+- [ ] Make build status display / number of approvals / number of comments optional
-- [ ] Use icons to indicate comments / approvals
+- [x] Use icons to indicate comments / approvals
+- [ ] Put one user's (i.e. your own) PRs into a separate section

 ## License
 MIT.
 See the License file for more info.